VipAct: Visual-Perception Enhancement via Specialized VLM Agent Collaboration and Tool-use: Introduction

-To fill this gap, and inspired by recent advances in LLM-based agents \citep{wang2024survey, liu2023dynamic, AutoGPT2024, wang2024mixture, shen2024hugginggpt}, we propose \textsc{VipAct} (\textbf{VI}sual-\textbf{P}erception via VLM \textbf{A}gent \textbf{C}ollaboration and \textbf{T}ool-use), a general VLM-based framework that integrates multi-agent collaboration and vision expert models for fine-grained visual perception tasks.
-As illustrated in Figure \ref{fig: framework}, \textsc{VipAct} consists of three core components: (1) an \textbf{orchestrator agent} that manages the workflow by analyzing tasks, coordinating agents, selecting tools, summarizing evidence, and deducing final answers; (2) \textbf{specialized agents} for tasks such as image captioning, visual prompt description, and image comparison, providing detailed visual analysis to the orchestrator; and (3) \textbf{vision expert models}, offering task-specific, fine-grained perceptual information to address VLMs' limitations.
-We empirically evaluate \textsc{VipAct} against SOTA baselines across benchmarks that include diverse visual perception tasks—challenging for SOTA VLMs but easy for humans—featuring complex elements like visual prompts and multi-image inputs. \textsc{VipAct} consistently outperforms previous baselines on all tasks, demonstrating its effectiveness and generalization.
-Additionally, our in-depth analysis highlights the importance of multi-agent collaboration in eliciting more detailed System-2 reasoning from VLMs, as well as the critical role of visual input for task planning, with improved error handling and evidence aggregation.
+To fill this gap, and inspired by advances in LLM-based agents \citep{wang2024survey, liu2023dynamic, AutoGPT2024, wang2024mixture, shen2024hugginggpt}, we propose \textsc{VipAct} (\textbf{VI}sual-\textbf{P}erception via VLM \textbf{A}gent \textbf{C}ollaboration and \textbf{T}ool-use), a VLM-based framework that integrates multi-agent collaboration and vision expert models for fine-grained visual perception tasks.
+As shown in Figure \ref{fig: framework}, \textsc{VipAct} consists of three core components: (1) an \textbf{orchestrator agent} that manages the workflow by analyzing tasks, coordinating agents, selecting tools, summarizing evidence, and deducing final answers; (2) \textbf{specialized agents} for tasks such as image captioning, visual prompt description, and image comparison, providing detailed visual analysis to the orchestrator; and (3) \textbf{vision expert models}, offering task-specific, fine-grained perceptual information to address VLMs' limitations.
+We evaluate \textsc{VipAct} against SOTA baselines across benchmarks that include diverse visual perception tasks featuring complex elements like visual prompts and multi-image inputs. \textsc{VipAct} consistently outperforms previous baselines on all tasks with different VLMs.
+Besides, our in-depth analysis highlights the importance of multi-agent collaboration in eliciting more detailed System-2 reasoning, as well as the critical role of visual input for task planning, with improved error handling and evidence aggregation.